-

 Key Features

-Cypress is a JavaScript-based testing framework designed specifically to build and test modern web applications.
-It runs directly in the browser and works with deep access to the DOM, network traffic, and application state.
+Cypress is a JavaScript-based testing framework for validating web application behavior.
+Testers run it directly in the browser.
+Cypress runs with deep access to the DOM, network traffic, and application state.

-This makes Cypress faster and more transparent compared to older Selenium-style tools.
-Testers can literally watch each step of a test execute and debug in real time.
+This tool is faster and more transparent, as opposed to older Selenium-style tools.
+Testers can literally watch each step of a test run and debug issues in real time.

 Key Features:

-• Automatic waiting: Test execution waits for elements and assertions to fully render before continuing with the next step.
-This eliminates the need for manual timing and retry logic.
+- Test execution waits for elements and assertions to fully render before continuing with the next step.
+No need for manual timing and retry logic.

-• Network stubbing and mocking: Cypress can intercept and control HTTP requests and responses to replicate backend behavior.
-Especially useful for testing edge cases.
+- Cypress can intercept and control HTTP requests and responses to replicate backend behavior.
+A feature especially useful for testing edge cases.

 Check out other Comparisons